 The Dean, Schools of Nursing is responsible for administrative activities of the school.
 The Coordinators are responsible for facilitating and managing the day to day operations of the school.
 Course Leaders assist the Coordinator in managing course activities.
-The faculty is responsible for selection of applicants for admission, maintenance of student records, scheduling, grade reporting, teaching, coordination of classroom teaching and clinical rotation supervision.
+The faculty is responsible for admission, maintenance of student records, scheduling, grade reporting, teaching, coordination of classroom teaching and clinical rotation supervision.